 Post OSHA electrical safety Quick Cards and Fact Sheets at your rental counter as reminders.
 You can download them for free at: www.osha.gov/pls/publications/publication.html

 Also, explain to employees and customers they should not lean on generators or place objects on or against them.
 When possible, only one hand should be in contact with a generator.
 Make use of meter probe holders and insulated tools.

-While some generators are meant to be portable, they can still weigh several hundred pounds, so care should be taken during transport.
-Be sure to check local vehicle speed limits when towing and never drive faster than is safe, no matter what the speed limit is.
-Tell customers to use chock blocks when the unit is not connected to the tow vehicle.
+While some generators are meant to be portable, they may still weigh several hundred pounds, so care should be taken during transport.
+Be sure to check local vehicle speed limits when towing and never drive faster than is safe no matter what the speed limit is.
+Tell customers to use chock blocks when they're not connected to the tow vehicle.